Chainsaw Man: Production

 Despite the series' violent content and dark humor, Tatsuki Fujimoto always intended to serialize in Weekly Shōnen Jump.
 However, he believed his work would be overlooked if he created a conventional "Jump-like manga", so he consciously preserved his individual style while adopting the magazine's typical narrative structure and character archetypes.
 Fujimoto was inspired by the 1974 film The Texas Chain Saw Massacre to create the series.
 Following the series' success, Fujimoto chose to publish the second part of Chainsaw Man on Shōnen Jump+ to explore a completely different direction.
 He noted minimal differences in the editorial processes between the two publications, stating that while a few depictions were adjusted at the rough draft stage, he was granted full creative freedom regarding the story's logic.

 Fujimoto drew inspiration from various sources.
 Although his schedule during the serialization was demanding, he actively consumed new media and incorporated elements from them into his work.
 On Twitter, he cited the final battle in the 2016 film Kizumonogatari Part 3: Reiketsu as a direct influence for the climax of the series' first part.
-He also described the series as a "wicked FLCL" and a "pop Abara."
+Fujimoto has described the series as a "copycat of Dorohedoro and Jujutsu Kaisen"; he also described it as a "wicked FLCL" and a "pop Abara."
 While Fujimoto had planned certain story elements from the outset, others were developed during serialization.
 He intentionally left various concepts vague and open-ended to facilitate the narrative expansion in the second part.
+In an interview with the magazine Da Vinci, when asked what readers could expect from the second part, he cited the 1998 film The Big Lebowski, saying that it left him questioning the ending and feeling like it was all for nothing.
+He noted, however, that the protagonist and story had developed.
+He also loved "this sublime absurdity" and hoped to give readers "that kind of aftertaste".